IHE/ITI.PDQm/input/pagecontent/volume-1.md

 A `requirements` CapabilityStatements is provided for the [Patient Demographics Supplier](CapabilityStatement-IHE.PDQm.PatientDemographicsSupplier.html) that shows the query parameters and operations to be supported.

-The Patient Demographics Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction]({{site.data.fhir.path}}http.html#capabilities).
+The Patient Demographics Supplier SHALL publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction]({{site.data.fhir.path}}http.html#capabilities).
-All supported search parameters and search methods (GET, POST) shall be specified.
-The [search parameters defined in \[ITI-78\]](ITI-78.html#23784121-search-parameters) shall be supported, other parameters may be supported.
+All supported search parameters and search methods (GET, POST) SHALL be specified.
+The [search parameters defined in \[ITI-78\]](ITI-78.html#23784121-search-parameters) SHALL be supported, other parameters MAY be supported.
-The [PDQm $Match Operation](OperationDefinition-PDQmMatch.html) shall also be supported.
+The [PDQm $Match Operation](OperationDefinition-PDQmMatch.html) SHALL also be supported.

 This capabilities response will typically include all of the capabilities inclusive of all grouped actors and additional functionality.